 In September 2017 the SS18 collection was shown at Middle Temple in London.

-Stefan Siegel, a native South Tyrolean — the German speaking part of the Triveneto region in Northern Italy — grew up in in an area responsible for over 40% of all high-end and luxury manufacturing, surroundings in which the “Made In Italy” label is really defined.
+Stefan Siegel, a native South Tyrolean – the German-speaking part of the Triveneto region in Northern Italy – grew up in in an area responsible for over 40% of all high-end and luxury manufacturing, a surrounding where the ‘Made In Italy’ label is really being defined.

-Stefan used the experience he gained to launch NOT JUST A LABEL (NJAL).
-Although launching the company with his brother Daniel on a shoestring in 2008, NJAL today is the leading global platform for emerging fashion designers and ranks among the most respected websites in the fashion industry.
-As the world’s leading designer platform for showcasing and nurturing today’s pioneers in contemporary fashion, it represents over 22,000 designers from 150 countries.
+Although he launching the company with his brother Daniel on a shoestring in 2008, NJAL today is the leading global platform for emerging fashion designers and ranks among the most respected websites in the fashion industry.
+As the world’s leading designer platform for showcasing and nurturing today’s pioneers in contemporary fashion, it represents over 30,000 designers from 150 countries.
 It is an infinitely expanding destination devoted to facilitating growth in the fashion industry and has established itself as a distinctive creative hub fostering innovation.

 Vania Leles is a gemologist and world citizen who exudes a rare mix of African heritage, European sensibility, American dynamism and a global flair for design and creativity.